-Always synonymous with economic development, commercial ports have played a significant role in the evolution of business practices in North America.
+Always synonymous with economic development, commercial ports have played a significant role in the evolution of business practices in Canada.
 The development of some ports remains strategic because of their geographic location, or necessary due to the remoteness of the communities they are meant to serve.
 For many years, we have worked in all the remote or isolated regions of Northern Canada, building new infrastructure assets, or repairing existing structures that are essential to the functioning and survival of local communities.
 At CIMA+, sustainability is a major consideration in all commercial port and terminal projects we carry out.
 Our designers specifically strive to maximize the service life of infrastructure assets, minimize maintenance costs, and recover materials at the end of their useful life cycle.

 Fishing ports are among the most common structures in the field of marine engineering.
 The current trend is towards building wharves inside harbours that are protected by breakwaters.